Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2: Abstract

 \section{Abstract}

 We report on an ultrafast terahertz free-carrier dynamic study of a photo-excited \textit{T$_d$}-WTe$_2$ thin film.
-In the photo-excited state, we observe a metastable electronic state of anomaly, featuring a negative differential terahertz photoconductivity.
+In the photo-excited state, we observe a metastable electronic state featuring negative differential terahertz photoconductivity and reduced scattering rate.
 Detailed electrodynamics analysis and first-principal calculation attribute it to light-induced topological phase transition, reducing density of states near the Fermi level.
 Furthermore, the emergence of an unconventional temporal isosbestic point marks a dynamic universality, strongly suggesting a percolative interaction between the two topologically distinct phases.